Diolmid/Procedural_Planets_Generation/README.md

 # Procedural-Planets-Generation
-A simple top-down shooter game.
+A procedural planets generation game.
 The project was created based on tutorials from the YouTube channel Sebastian Lague - https://www.youtube.com/@SebastianLague